I was seeing a thought we had an audio summit or something, but we don't.

 Don't do that, Dawn.

-Don't look like it's never gonna happen.
+Don't look like it's never going to happen.

-Here's why it'll probably happen, or one of the reasons from investors' business daily.
+Here's why it'll probably happen, or one of the reasons from Investors Business Daily.

 She appeared on CNN to talk about what a proud day it was for her and other Muslim Americans to see a Muslim brother sworn into Congress for the first time.